-The project participant is AgCert Do Brasil Solucuoes Ambientas Ltda.
+The project participant is AgCert Do Brasil Solucuoes Ambientas Ltda,.
 The project is developed by AgCert International PLC, Ireland.
 Brazil as the host Party meets all relevant participation requirements.
 But the project has not been approved by the national DNAs yet and no Letter of Authorization has been issued.

-The objective of the Project "BR05-B-06, Bahia, Brazil" is to apply to the farm GHG mitigation measures which will mitigate GHG emissions in an economically sustainable manner.
+The objective of the project "AWMS GHG Mitigation Project BR05-B-13 in the States Minas Gerais and Goiás, Brazil" is to apply to the farm GHG mitigation measures which will mitigate GHG emissions in an economically sustainable manner.
 The project foresees to replace the open air lagoons by positive pressure covered lagoon cells, creating ambient temperature anaerobic digesters.